 >> Case Study Project for the Big Lottery Fund's Chances4Change Programme, supported by NHS South East Coast (to view case study, please see below).

-Schools, families and communities in Surrey, West Sussex, Southampton and Buckinghamshire, including those in which health and social inequalities are prevalent, are benefiting by having access to 'well-being education' through exciting artistic activities.
-Health professionals are raising awareness of how a good diet – along with physical and creative activities such as singing and dancing – work together to enhance our health and well-being at all ages.
+Schools, families and communities in Surrey and West Sussex, including those in which health and social inequalities are prevalent, benefitted by having access to 'well-being education' through exciting artistic activities.
+Health professionals raised awareness of how a good diet – along with physical and creative activities such as singing and dancing – work together to enhance our health and well-being at all ages.

 The eminent composer, Jonathan Willcocks, was commissioned to combine 3 generations in song, recalling favourite food, dance and musical memories, as gleaned from the questionnaires.
-Community centres and schools are able to engage in rehearsals and concerts of the shared songs, as well as of Willcocks' exciting 'healthy living' composition, entitled 'Good for You!'.
-They will work with leading musicians from Yehudi Menuhin's national training programme, 'Live Music Now', as well as with professional musicians & dancers from within their communities.
+Community centres and schools engaged in rehearsals and concerts of the shared songs, as well as of Willcocks' exciting 'healthy living' composition, 'Good for You!'.
+They worked with leading musicians from Yehudi Menuhin's national training programme, 'Live Music Now', as well as with professional musicians & dancers from within their communities.

-Cranleigh School is the pilot school for this exciting project.
-The performance work can be shaped and brought to life through Shakespearean expert Valerie Doulton and her Live Literature Company.
-Children can explore Sonnets and write their own 'food sonnets' and rhyming couplets.
-They can even compose their own pop songs inspired by the sonnets, under the guidance of Eastenders' composer/songwriter, Simon May.
+Cranleigh School was the pilot school for this exciting project.
+The performance work was shaped and brought to life through Shakespearean expert Valerie Doulton and her Live Literature Company.
+Children explored Sonnets and wrote their own 'food sonnets' and rhyming couplets.
+They even composed their own pop songs inspired by the sonnets, under the guidance of Eastenders' composer/songwriter, Simon May.

-The National Music Manifesto vocal programme, 'Sing Up', uses original songs specially written for Sound Bites by Lin Marsh and Jonathan Willcocks, to promote singing in schools across the nation.
+The National Music Manifesto vocal programme, 'Sing Up', used original songs specially written for Sound Bites by Lin Marsh and Jonathan Willcocks, to promote singing in schools across the nation.